Here is the third secret of how to write both well and a lot: try to accept your uniqueness. That’s perhaps the HARDEST part to writing well.

 We get on with “the program” in a hurry.

-That’s when we collapse our fresh viewpoint into a worn out template.
 That’s when we start writing awfully stale stuff; dead matter that’s not breathing.

-Once we accept that hard blow on the broken nose of our ego, we’re out of your own jail.
+Once we accept that hard blow on the broken nose of our ego, we’re out of our own jail.
 All the damage is done upfront and we’re free to sing with our own voice.

 All of a sudden there’s a new sheriff in town.
 Despair, get lost!